Map Rust vector iteration to assembly

 }

 The following figure shows the memory layout of a vector.
 The heap pointer (buf.ptr) points to the start of the vector buffer.
 The vector buffer contains three i64.
-The length of the vector is 3 (len) and the capacity of the vector is 8 (buf.cap).
+The length of the vector is 3 (len), and the vector's capacity is 8 (buf.cap).

 Bool vector